unixporn/distro-icons/rules.md

 The Rules
 This is a general expansion on the rules mentioned in the subreddit sidebar.
 Any breach of these rules will result in the appropriate actions being taken.
+By using the subreddit you agree to follow the rules.

 ## 1. - Reddiquette
 Follow the [rules of reddit](http://www.reddit.com/wiki/reddiquette)[!](https://www.youtube.com/watch?v=4fLpktf2jYw) They make for a much nicer community.